SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: Evaluation

 The results indicate that SHIFT introduces near zero overhead on data path compared to standard RDMA in end-to-end write latency, with negligible impact on both average latency and standard deviation (Std).

-These findings demonstrate that SHIFT incurs almost no overhead in terms of end-to-end RDMA latency when no anomalies occur.

-\textbf{Overhead of Additional QP.} As discussed in \S\ref{sec:setupphase}, the additional backup QPs do not impact RDMA performance because they do not take up RNIC cache when there is no anomaly.
-We demonstrate this with a simple experiment: 500 QPs are first created on an RNIC without being used, after which we run the same \verb|ib_write_lat| benchmark as above to measure end-to-end latency.
-As shown in Table~\ref{tab:latency}, the results show that both the average latency and standard deviation remain nearly identical to those of standard RDMA without additional QPs.
+\textbf{Overhead of Additional QP.} As discussed in \S\ref{sec:setupphase}, the additional backup QPs do not impact RDMA performance because they do not occupy RNIC cache when no anomaly occurs.
+We validate this claim with a simple experiment: we first create 1000 QPs on the RNIC without using them, which is sufficient to trigger the connection scalability issue reported in \cite{srnic}, and then rerun \code{ib_write_lat} to measure end-to-end latency.
+As shown in Table~\ref{tab:latency}, both the average latency and standard deviation remain nearly identical to standard RDMA without additional QPs.